MCP Containers

 Main Screen

 On the main screen, you can see a list of all MCP containers along with their current status and details.
-On this screen, you can also add new MCP containers based on existing images.
+On this screen, you can also add new MCP containers based on internally deployed MCP images, external Docker image reference or MCP Registry.

 MCP containers grid